timwallace/nicar20-imagery-with-bash/README.md

 Dependencies: [FFmpeg](https://www.ffmpeg.org/), [GDAL](https://gdal.org/), [Gifsicle](https://www.lcdf.org/gifsicle/), [ImageMagick](https://imagemagick.org/index.php)

+If [wrangling imagery in the terminal](https://medium.com/planet-stories/a-gentle-introduction-to-gdal-part-1-a3253eb96082) is not your cup of tea 🍵 and you're lucky enough to have a Photoshop license, have no fear.
+The concepts outlined by [Tom Pattersosn](https://twitter.com/MtnMapper) for Landsat 8 [here](http://www.shadedrelief.com/landsat8/) can be easily applied to other sensors.

 ## Composing Imagery
 #### Create an RGB image from raw Landsat 8 bands in a folder